Ht: 6'3" Wt: 225

 - #13 - 2016 Preseason

 - Interview, August 2015

 - VIDEO: Full AB ends in double, 5-7-2017

 - Pitching Prospect of the Month, August/September 2015

 - Arizona Fall League, 2016

 Clark has a 4-seam fastball that runs low 90's but occasionally into the mid-90s, a 2-seam sinker a few ticks below that, a slider and a change.
 While Clark has previously stated he's more comfortable starting, and certainly showed well in that role, the White Sox see him as a reliever long-term.
 His downhill plane from a relatively high slot induces ground balls at a strong rate.
 He's got decent command of his off-speed pitches with the slider being his primary out-pitch, but none of them truly stand out as above average.
-Upper level hitters will be a key challenge for him.
+Upper level hitters remain a key challenge for him.
 He doesn't have the splits or the arm/body angle to indicate a LOOGY future.
 Clark's stuff is fringy and he'll need to show excellent command with it to succeed in the majors.
-Now 25 and back in AA, the window is closing for Clark, but it isn't quite shut yet.
+Going into his age 26 season, the window is closing for Clark, but it isn't quite shut yet.

 Major League Outlook: Middle/long reliever